kvenkatamanasa/Payment-Failure-Recovery-Agent/README.md

 allows the system to demonstrate a different diagnosis and recovery recommendation.

-### Why this is useful for the academic project
+## Why This Is Useful

-Without the Failure Scenario option, it would be difficult to reliably demonstrate every failure condition because the project does not have a real payment gateway generating actual failures.
+Without controlled failure scenarios, it would be difficult to reliably demonstrate every failure condition during an academic project evaluation.

-The option therefore allows controlled testing of:
+The Failure Scenario field allows controlled testing of:

 * Failure detection
+* Root-cause identification
 * AI diagnosis
 * Confidence scoring
 * Recovery recommendations